-SYSCR 2.02 The other members of the Synchronized Development and Technical Committee will include a coach, a judge, a technical panel representative, an international representative, a representative from the Officials Training Committee, at least four additional members, and athlete members as necessary to meet the requirements for athlete representation in accordance with Article XVIII of the U.S. Figure Skating bylaws.
+SYSCR 2.02 The other members of the Synchronized Development and Technical Committee will include a coach, a judge, a technical panel representative, an international representative, at least four additional members, and athlete members as necessary to meet the requirements for athlete representation in accordance with Article XVIII of the U.S. Figure Skating Bylaws.